“Fiction is like a spider’s web, attached ever so lightly perhaps, but still attached to life at all four corners.”

 The aggressive poison of patriarchy that defines this misogynistic world, I condemn and combat using my pen.

-Those who tell the truth will always pose a “threat” to those who do not.
+Those who tell the truth will always pose a proverbial “threat” to those who weaponize dishonesty.
 Fiction is the frontier of truth-telling: the safer space for writers to speak of the world truthfully through the vehicle of their imaginations.
-Telling the truth, whether in fiction or non-fiction, or in the blurred space between, is not a crime.
-It is not an act of violence.
+Telling the truth, whether in fiction or non-fiction, or in the blurred space between, is an act of peaceful non-violent resistance.

 The fighting I do, I do with my pen.
 My feminist pen.
 It is mightier, and more dignified, than the swords (guns and gavels) of men.

-Any implied-violence described or violent rhetoric implemented in the narratives on this blog is for the rhetorical purpose of criticizing heteronormative privilege and condemning the violence of patriarchal oppression.
+Any implied-violence described or violent rhetorical references that appear in these essays is included for the rhetorical purpose of criticizing heteronormative privilege and condemning the violence of patriarchal oppression.